 Unfortunately it’s tough to find individual accounts dedicated to pixel art.
 Instagram doesn’t have the best discovery features like Twitter.
 But here are some accounts you might consider following if you’re into pixel art:

 Last but not least there’s Tumblr.
-This is a self-hosted blogging platform which allows others to reblog content.
+This is a self-hosted blogging platform that allows others to reblog content.
 It follows a similar concept as Pinterest, but there’s more room to publish actual blog content beyond just photos.

 I’d recommend browsing the pixel art tag to see what comes up.
 Tumblr has a better search feature than Pinterest so it’ll be easier to find new or popular artwork.